 The ideal AHT range should be carefully balanced with the business goals of the call.
 For example, a low AHT may mean the agent is ineffective in one type of business call, such as a sales call, while a low AHT could at the same time be a positive indicator in other use cases, such as a notification call.
 The converse is also true; if the AHT is high, the agent may be struggling to locate information or navigate the customer database in a customer service call, but in the use case of a survey call, a high AHT might be a great indicator of survey completion.

-As such, these numbers can be very informative outbound call center statistics and the ideal range is unique to the types of calls your contact center is making.
+As such, these numbers can be very informative outbound call center statistics and the ideal range is unique to the types of calls your contact center makes.

 This metric helps to measure agent productivity on a larger scale.

-After completing the interaction itself, there is typically some paperwork for the agent to fill out.
-The duration of these tasks is known as the after call work time.
-This metric tracks the average amount of time this after call work takes.
+After completing the interaction, there is typically some paperwork for the agent to fill out.
+The duration of these tasks is known as the after-call work time.
+This metric tracks the average amount of time this after-call work takes.

 To be successful in this metric requires a careful balance.

-You want to be sure each agent is completing the necessary work accurately and thoroughly.
-If it is too low, they may be rushing through these requirements and thus not providing adequate attention to the task.
+You want to be sure each agent completes the necessary work accurately and thoroughly.
+If it is too low, they may rush through these requirements and thus not provide adequate attention to the task.

 If this metric is too high, there may be too much overhead going on with each call.
-You do not want agents to eat up too much time with these processes.
+You do not want agents to waste too much time with these processes.
 It should not take away large chunks of time that could otherwise be spent chasing prospects.

-There are a few simple ways to reduce the average after call work time if you find your agents tied up for too long in this stage.
+There are a few simple ways to reduce the average after-call work time if your agents are tied up for too long at this stage.
 Providing templates and reducing redundant paperwork are two easy examples of this.

 7. Occupancy Rate

-This metric really is a direct measure of agent productivity as compared to idle time.
-If these rates are low, the agents may be spending excess time on non-work-related tasks.
-It may also point to other procedural issues within the organization that is holding up agent productivity.
+This metric is a direct measure of agent productivity compared to idle time.
+If these rates are low, the agents may spend excess time on non-work-related tasks.
+It may also point to other procedural issues within the organization that are holding up agent productivity.

 Especially given COVID-19 circumstances, many Americans are working from home that would normally be in a traditional call center environment.
 This is certainly a major adjustment to the normal work routine.

-These factors have made tracking occupancy rate more important than ever.
-It is critical to ensure everyone across the company stays on track and remains productive, especially when working from home.
+These factors have made tracking the occupancy rate more important than ever.
+It is critical to ensure everyone across the company stays on track and productive, especially when working from home.

 These call center statistics measure how well schedules were followed in the call center environment.
 This can inform a few areas of call center reporting.

 On one hand, it ensures staffing requirements are met.
-This can be important when third-party call centers are contracted by another company.
+This can be important when another company contracts third-party call centers.
 These service contracts often include schedule adherence requirements.

-Furthermore, analyzing this information in an outbound call center context provides insight as to how agents handle their working time.
-It tracks the match between the scheduled calling time and actual calling time for employees.
+Furthermore, analyzing this information in an outbound call center context provides insight into how agents handle their working time.
+It tracks the match between the scheduled and actual calling time for employees.